NavidHashemiControl/NavidHashemicontrol.github.io/_pages/about.md

 $$
 constraint, while maintaining safety against sensor noise and anomalies.
 This open source contribution is available [here](https://github.com/NavidHashemiControl/Codesign_TCNS_2022).

+We noticeably improved the scalability and data efficiency of the stochastic reachability analysis for autonomous systems comparing to existing techniques in the literature.
+To that end we provided a learning based reachability analysis technique that obtains its formal guarantee from conformal inference.
+Please visit our open source contribution [DDReach](https://github.com/NavidHashemiControl/DDReach_MATLAB).
+The inclusion of conformal inference in the problem stochastic reachability analysis was the key tools to provide that improvement on the scalability and dataeffciency for stochastic reachability analysis.

 Please feel free to visit my [github](https://github.com/Navidhashemicontrol) repository for my other open source contributions.

 ## Research Outcomes